crumbyshirt/hybrid-days-in-vue/README.md

 ## days in office result

 After the days in office is calculated it is rounded the the whole day rather than giving a fractional result.

+# Note
+I created this as a way to try out using the vue.js framework.